Was Mohammed more of a psychopath or a narcissist? It’s a tricky one isn’t it? Both views have their proponents.

 So I thought I’d put it to the test.
-I feel I’ve come to know Mohammed quite well over the last few months, if not quite as a friend, and I’m sure he wouldn’t mind my speaking for him.
+I feel I’ve come to know Mohammed quite well over the last couple of years, if not quite as a friend, and I’m sure he wouldn’t mind my answering for him.

 This is an interactive version of the Levenson Self-Report Psychopathy Scale: